 By Max T. Russell

-Max T. Russell of New Palestine writes for the international business intelligence community.
-You can contact him via his website, maxtrussell.com or send comments to email@example.com.
+Max T. Russell of New Palestine writes for the international business intelligence and nonprofit communities.
+Send comments to email@example.com.